Cardiac Lumps & Bumps

 VALVE VEGETATIONS AND MIMICS

 Infectious endocarditis vegetations usually occur on the upstream side of the valve, which is the LV side of the aortic valve and the atrial side of the mitral and tricuspid valves.
 However, vegetations with elongated stalks can move back and forth to both sides of a valve, so it may be difficult to determine the origination site of the vegetation.
 Infectious vegetations vary in shape and size, but acute/subacute lesions should look “soft” or “jelly-like” and not be hyperechoic.

-It can be difficult to distinguish vegetations in the presence of significant mitral valve prolapse, because these valves have myxomatous degeneration and an increased likelihood of flail leaflets, both of which can mimic vegetations.
+It is difficult to distinguish vegetations in the presence of significant mitral valve prolapse, because these valves have myxomatous degeneration and an increased likelihood of flail leaflets, both of which can mimic vegetations.
 Severe fibrosis and calcification of a valve can also be confused with a vegetation, resulting in both under- and over-diagnosis in elderly patients with severe aortic or mitral valve sclerosis.

 Non-bacterial thrombotic endocarditis (NBTE, Libman Sacks, marantic) can be difficult to distinguish from infective endocarditis because the vegetations usually occur on the same upstream side of the mitral or aortic valves.
 However, NBTE vegetations are usually very small and occur on top of a thickened valve.
 IMBUS would often not see the small vegetations but would see the thickened valve, which could be an important clue in the right clinical circumstances.
 An occasional infectious vegetation can also be fairly flat and look like only a thickened valve.
 Blood cultures and TEE would be needed to sort things out.